pekeq/gulp-libsquoosh/README.md

 ## Usage

-Detailed description can be found in [libSquoosh README](https://github.com/GoogleChromeLabs/squoosh/tree/dev/libsquoosh).
+Detailed descriptions about options can be found in [libSquoosh README](https://github.com/GoogleChromeLabs/squoosh/tree/dev/libsquoosh).

 ### Basic